TobikoData/sqlmesh/docs/concepts/macros.md

 - Macro variables, both [SQLMesh pre-defined](#predefined-variables) and [user-defined](#User-defined-variables) with the `@DEF` operator
 - Macro functions, both [SQLMesh's](#sqlmesh-macro-operators) and [user-defined](#user-defined-macro-functions)

-3. Substitute macro variable values where the macro symbol `@` is detected.
+3. Substitute macro variable values where they are detected.
 In most cases, this is direct string substitution as with a templating system.

-4. Identify Python code in the non-SQL text, and evaluate that code with Python.
+4. Execute any macro functions and substitute the returned values.

-5. Modify the semantic representation of the SQL query with both the substituted macro variables from (3) and the results returned from the Python code in (4)
+5. Modify the semantic representation of the SQL query with the substituted macro variables from (3) and macro functions from (4).

 ## Variables